(509) 663-8670 info@vitagreenllc.com

 Steady height and honest water support roots when traffic doubles for a weekend.
 Color and density respond to programs instead of single heroic passes.
 Browse fertilization and weed control and complete lawn maintenance for how we already maintain valley turf.

 If thin areas are bigger than patch repair, say so early.
 Larger renovation conversations belong beside soil moisture truth, not only beside party dates.
+Common lawn problems in Wenatchee ties wind burn, irrigation gaps, and compaction together.
+Lawn aeration planning fits when spongy thatch or deep wear lines showed up under winter snow.

 Beds, mulch, and wind blown grit

 Thin bark lets weeds and sun hit soil unevenly.
 Refresh depth for even coverage, not only color, using ideas from how mulch and bark keep Wenatchee yards healthy.
+Landscaping bark and landscaping edging can be sequenced when edges look tired from grit driven into crisp lines.

 Need Help With Your Landscape?